Martin-Luther-Universität Halle-Wittenberg

 Environment, nature, biodiversity, climate, resources and society

-Theoretically, the professorship addresses the need to better understand change: at the individual level, particularly, by applying theories and methods of sociology at the intersection with behavioural sciences; and at the broader societal and institutional levels, particularly by applying theories and methods of sociology at the interface with political sciences and institutional economics.
+Theoretically, the department addresses the need to better understand transformations as social change: at the individual level, particularly by applying theories and methods of sociology at the intersection with behavioural sciences; at the interpersonal level, particularly by applying relational and practice theories; and at the broader societal and institutional levels, particularly by applying theories and methods of sociology at the interface with political sciences and institutional economics.
+Of special interest are the dynamic social processes involving pressures to change, path dependencies that resist change, conflicts resulting from change, and interventions for pathbreak.

 Inter- and transdisciplinarity for solving social-environmental problems